JulianGrey/portfolio/README.md

 # Portfolio

-This is a combined portfolio repository containing multiple projects for AWS Amplify hosting.

-# Portfolio Site

-A space within the interwebtubes to showcase my ability to communicate with a computer through a keyboard.

 JulianGrey.dev acts as a window looking into my development life.
 First created in 2014 using HTML, CSS, JavaScript and jQuery, I have resurrected and rewritten the code in React to provide a platform to eventually house and link directly to projects past, present and eventually future.

-Currently there aren't any completed projects that I am happy to show on my website, however I am considering putting work-in-progress projects on my website to have more of a living process be made public and ready available for all to see.

 The centrepiece of my website is what I call the "Navgrid", a crossword-style navigation which shows different content depending on which word you click.